plotly/dash-vtk/documentation/README.md

 ![ImageData](./imagedata.jpg)

 The set of properties that can be given to `ImageData` are as follow:
-- origin: location of the bottom left corner of the grid in the 3D world
+- __origin__: location of the bottom left corner of the grid in the 3D world
-- dimensions: how many points we have along each axis
+- __dimensions__: how many points we have along each axis
-- spacing: what is the uniform spacing along each axis between the points
+- __spacing__: what is the uniform spacing along each axis between the points

 A concreate example would be a grid of 5 points or 4 cells along each axis which will go from `[-2, 2]` along each axis.